What Muhammad Ali told his daughters was indicative of who he was as a man and boxer

 It’s not often that you get reached out to with an opportunity to speak to Muhammad Ali’s very own flesh and blood.

 They were speaking from LA at the new Muhammad Ali Exhibition at the Beverly Center.

-Upon beginning our cross-Atlantic phone conversation on the phone, I was almost instantly energized by their passion and charisma when Maryum began by enthusing:
+Upon beginning our cross-Atlantic phone conversation on the phone I was instantly energized just from the instant chemistry basically.

 “Literally we just got off the punching bag.
 We’re literally pumped!”